 “According to Mrs. Darter, Grace has been hanging with a terrible crowd.
 She’s now living with the Strange’s.
 The Darters say you’re welcome at their church but they don’t think Grace will be there very often.”

 I remain still.
 I almost thought I saw a tremble in her expression.
-After all these years she’s good at hiding that place where her pain and her motherhood meet.
+After all these years she’s good at hiding that place where her pain and her motherhood meet; a bullet hitting her might as well be a snowflake.
 Like all the old men I have known, I will inevitably say my mother was frightening perfection, not by moral force but because it will turn out to be the truth ... some sort of emotional, intuitive sensibility that remains aware of the future and manifests through the raising of children.

 “Did you know Grace hasn’t paid John anything for his car?
 She seems to have used him terribly.”